Houston Jones Act Lawyers

 What Are My Rights Under the Jones Act?

-The Jones Act gives qualifying seamen the ability to file a maritime lawsuit after suffering an injury or developing an illness working on or aboard a vessel.
+The Jones Act gives qualifying seamen the ability to file a maritime claim after suffering an injury or developing an illness working on or aboard a vessel.
 Under the Jones Act, you can seek compensation for any injury that occurs as a result of the negligence of the vessel owner, operator, or another employee.
 This stems from the vessel owner's duty to maintain a safe vessel.
-The same goes for any equipment on board the ship.
+The same goes for any equipment aboard the ship.

-- The right to file a maritime lawsuit if injured because of negligence.
+• The right to file a maritime claim if injured because of negligence.

 Can I File a Jones Act Claim Against the Ship Owner?